IGPenguin/mobile-toolkit/README.md

 * `apaste "This is sample multi-word text."` use "" to insert multi-word text into one field
 * `apaste -l` Insert "Lorem Ipsum paragraph"
 * `apaste -a <input-text>` Insert any text input (options displayed above) on all connected devices
-* `apaste -a -l` Insert "Lorem Ipsum paragraph" text input (options displayed above) on all connected devices
+* `apaste -a -l` Insert "Lorem Ipsum paragraph" on all connected devices

 ### 🌐 aurl
 * `aurl "google.com"` Open link in web browser or corresponding application